-What is Leber hereditary optic neuropathy?
+What is Leber hereditary optic neuropathy (LHON)?

 LHON is a mitochondrial disease, which means it is only inherited through the mother.
 Individuals who have lost their central vision are referred to as “affected.”
-Individuals who carry one of the mitochondrial mutations but do not experience vision loss are referred to as “carriers.”
+Individuals who carry one of the mitochondrial mutations but don’t experience vision loss are referred to as “carriers.”

 What causes Leber hereditary optic neuropathy?